mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "How do you know all this?"

-"This isn't my first time here."
+"This is my home."

 Kipnu was aghast imagining what this child's life might be like.

-"Where is your mother?"
+"Where is your mother?" he asked.

+"My mother is waiting."

+"Waiting for what?"

-Kipnu was confused, but then noticed that the kaln had been staring wide-eyed at something behind him.
-Kipnu turned around quickly with his torch held high and caught the nose of a woman dressed in a robe of feathers and thin woven reeds, covered with blue luminescent flow tattoos.
+Kipnu looked into Linyu's eyes for answers, then noticed that the kaln had been staring wide-eyed at something behind him.
+Kipnu flung himself around with his torch held high and caught the nose of a woman dressed in a robe of thick black kelp and woven reeds, her skin covered with blue luminescent flow tattoos.
 In her left hand was a wooden spear as tall as she was.
-She grunted with fury at the fire, and yanked the torch from Kipnu's grasp with ease.
-Kipnu and the child began to run, but Kipnu struggled to see in the dark and tripped on a root after only a few steps.
-The woman ran after the child, but in a last ditch effort to save hae Kipnu grabbed the woman's legs and toppled her to the ground along with the torch.
-Her body twisted in an instant, wrestling free from Kipnu's grasp, and she jumped forward to search for the child but the darkness and leaves had veiled hae path.
-The woman stood frustrated for a few moments before turning her attention back to Kipnu.
-She walked toward him with a furious look on her face, crushing the torch under her bare foot.
+She grunted with fury at the torch, and removed it from Kipnu's hand with ease.
+The two began to run, but the dark made it hard to see and Kipnu tripped on a root after only a few steps.
+The woman ran after Linyu, but in a desparate effort to save hae, Kipnu grabbed the woman's legs.
+She stumbled to the ground along with the torch and her spear.
+Her body twisted itself, wrestling free from Kipnu's grasp in an instant, and she jumped forward to search for the child but the darkness and the leaves had veiled hae path.
+The mysterious woman stood frustrated for a few moments, then turned and ambled toward Kipnu with a furious look on her face, crushing the the torch under her bare foot.

-She grabbed him by the shirt and demanded, "What do you know of Linyu?!"
+She pinned him to the ground, demanded, "How do you know Linyu?!"

 Kipnu remained silent in shock.
-The luminescent ink in her skin was reflecting off of Kipnu's terrified face and illuminating her own.
-Kipnu tried to wrestle free, but Setre drew her spear close to his neck.
+The luminescent ink in her skin was reflecting off of his terrified face and illuminating her own.
+He tried to wrestle free, but she drew her spear to his neck,

+"Don't run.
+The other guardians won't be so forgiving."

-"Running is futile.
-Trust me, nobody here wants you dead."
+She smirked, "Besides, nobody here wants you dead."

 She leaned in closer to his face and smirked at him.

-"They like their slaves alive."
+"We like our prey alive."